-See the orange line on the track?
-This is how you edit the volume of the track -- every time you click on that line, it adds a new "control point."
+1. This is how you edit the volume of the track -- every time you click on the orange line, it adds a new "control point."
 When the point is at 100%, the volume is loud.
 When it's at zero, it is silent:

-4. Mashup gives you the ability to edit High, Mid and Low EQs.
-Editing the "High" will remove hihats from your track.
-Editing the "Mid" will remove vocals.
+3. Mashup gives you the ability to edit High, Mid and Low EQs.
+Editing the "High" will lower the volume of hihats from your track.
+Editing the "Mid" will lower vocals.
 "Low" will remove the bass and the drums.
 Switch to EQ editing by clicking on the "Volume Envelope" selector:

 You have precise control over EQ automation.

 4. Another tip: After you make a selection in the audio wave, hit the "delete" button.
 It will mute your selection.
 Useful if you want to trim the end of your project.
 Mashup looks at the last part that has audio, and doesn't export anything after that.